-Some of the statements in this preliminary prospectus are, and statements in other material filed or to be filed with the SEC (as well as information included in oral statements or other written statements made or to be made by Union Pacific) are, or will be, forward-looking within the meaning of the Securities Act of 1933 and the Exchange Act.
+Some of the statements in this prospectus are, and statements in other material filed or to be filed with the SEC (as well as information included in oral statements or other written statements made or to be made by Union Pacific) are, or will be, forward-looking within the meaning of the Securities Act of 1933 and the Exchange Act.
 The safe harbors provided under the Securities Act of 1933 and the Exchange Act with respect to forward-looking statements are not available to statements made in connection with a tender offer.
-These forward-looking statements include, without limitation, statements relating to the cost savings expected to result from the proposed acquisition, anticipated results of operations of the combined company following the proposed acquisition, projected earnings per share of the combined company following the proposed acquisition and the restructuring charges estimated to be incurred in connection with the proposed acquisition.
+These forward-looking statements include, without limitation, statements relating to the cost savings expected to result from the proposed acquisition, anticipated results of operations of the combined company following the proposed acquisition and the restructuring charges estimated to be incurred in connection with the proposed acquisition.
 Generally, the words "will," "may," "should," "continue," "believes," "expects," "intends," "anticipates" or similar expressions identify forward-looking statements.